fabricioanciaes/fexlguide/docs/system/system-mechanics.md

 ### Dash-in Momentum

 Dash-in momentum is what it sounds like, your character gets to keep moving for a bit after a run forward before they come to a halt.
 This lets them do advancing normals and create combos that normally wouldn't be possible by staying in range for the next hit using dash-in momentum to combat the pushback that naturally comes up when moves hit.
+Learning this is the key to really pulling off chains and combos as a lot of chains don't naturally hit.

 ## Combo System